hohoemi-rabo/sayo-blog/docs/10_popular-hashtags.md

 ## Validation

-- [ ] Hashtags display with variable sizes
+- [×] Hashtags display with variable sizes
-- [ ] Most popular hashtags are largest
+- [×] Most popular hashtags are largest
-- [ ] Hover effects work smoothly
+- [×] Hover effects work smoothly
-- [ ] Click navigates to filtered view
+- [×] Click navigates to filtered view
-- [ ] Responsive on all screen sizes
+- [×] Responsive on all screen sizes
-- [ ] Hashtags wrap correctly
+- [×] Hashtags wrap correctly
-- [ ] Loading is fast (no performance issues)
+- [×] Loading is fast (no performance issues)
-- [ ] Keyboard navigation works
+- [×] Keyboard navigation works
-- [ ] Focus states are visible
+- [×] Focus states are visible
-- [ ] Tooltip displays count on hover (if implemented)
+- [ ] Tooltip displays count on hover (if implemented) - Not implemented (optional feature)
-- [ ] Colors are consistent with design system
+- [×] Colors are consistent with design system
-- [ ] Animation runs smoothly on mount
+- [×] Animation runs smoothly on mount